PowerSheetco/rss-reader-upwork/refund.md

 # Refund Policy

-We offer free 14-day cancellations after your first day of purchase.
+We offer free 14-day cancellations after the day of purchase.

+Refunds happen automatically when sybscription is cancelled within 14 days since day of purchase to the original payment account.

 After cancellation the subscription will remain active until the end of the billing period.